richard-to/richard-to.github.io/programming/_posts/2020-08-29-fastai-curry-detector.md

 ![Image Cleaner](/images/curry-detector/curry_seth_images.png)

 This means that I had to manually download the images and re-upload them to the dev environment.
 The Jupyter notebook UI only allows me to download one image at a time (rather than a whole folder), so I had to zip up the images using the terminal before downloading the images.
-One weird thing is that when I unzipped the images, the folders didn't have the executable permission, so I need to `chmod` the folders.
+One weird thing is that when I unzipped the images, the folders didn't have the executable permission, so I needed to `chmod` the folders.
 After that I just cycled through the images and deleted bad images.

 ## Appendix B: Other ideas